-Travelling along this 600km bike route between Ouistreham and La Rochelle, rediscovering forgotten flavours and falling for the charms of the towns and villages that dot the French countryside, is a retro way of exploring France.
-The Charente section of the Vélo Francette® is the last leg of this national route.
-After leaving Marans, gateway to the Poitevin marshlands (where the Vélo Francette® links up with Vélodyssée®), you’ll follow the canal to the old harbour at La Rochelle, mainly along tranquil green trails.
+Travelling along this 600km bike route between Ouistreham and La Rochelle.
+Rediscovering forgotten flavours.
+Falling for the charms of the towns and villages that dot the French countryside.
+It is a retro way of exploring France.
+The Charente section of the Vélo Francette ® is the last leg of this national route.
+After leaving Marans, gateway to the Poitevin marshlands (where the Vélo Francette® links up with Vélodyssée ®), you’ll follow the canal to the old harbour at La Rochelle, mainly along tranquil green trails.

 The Canal des Deux Mers (Two Seas Canal) by bike, from the Atlantic to the Mediterranean

 Linking Royan and Sète, this 750km cycle path along the canal gives you an indelible taste of the Mediterranean.
 Before departing, enjoy a stroll around Royan and a dip in the ocean – it’ll be your last time in the sea until the Mediterranean!
 The start of the route takes you along the cliffs overlooking the Gironde estuary, all the way to Vitrezay and its nature park.
 Warning: the stunning scenery at Europe’s biggest estuary might take your breath away!

 Cycling connected: create your itinerary with Loopi (in French)